 The human brain's advanced cognitive capabilities are often attributed to our recently evolved neocortex.
 Comparison of human and rodent brains shows that the human cortex is thicker, contains more ...

 What am I looking at?
-This image shows a 1-millimeter-thick coronal slice (from top to bottom) through the brain of a mouse, with neurons that produce somatostatin in purple (1) and pyramidal neurons ...
+These images are a series of 1-millimeter-thick slices from front to back through the brain of a mouse, with ChAT neurons (1) in purple and pyramidal neurons (2) in green.
+The ...

 Memory dysfunction in Alzheimer's disease may be linked to impairment in how the brain replays our recent experiences while we are resting, according to a new study in mice by University College ...